razvanbackpack/micromesh/README.md

 MicroMesh is a small and lightweight PHP framework, currently being built as a learning project.
 It is in no way, shape, or form ready to be used in the wild.

-*Note: Not recommended for any use except experimentation.
-It is still under development.*

 ### What can it do:
 - Basic routing
   - Only GET and POST